I'm a freelance writer with several years experience writing about finance.

 I suppose one could delve into the argument that if somebody isn’t great, then they are merely "good," but c’mon, man.
 If you get rejected for a loan, are you really going to say to yourself, "I must not be great, but I’m still pretty good"?
 No. You will think you’re bad.
 And when you think you’re bad, you do bad things to people and their property.

-The process of getting a loan through SoFi is simple enough but, then again, I am basing this off of my experience as a great person who was approved for a great loan (sarcasm noted!)
-After creating an account and submitting a few details such as my annual salary, birthdate, etc., I was immediately pre-approved for a loan amount that was not what I wanted, true, but was still reasonable.
-That was it though – no waiting, no hassle, nothing.
-You answer a few items and based on these details, you are pre-approved.
-I understood why it worked so fast (pre-approval and all;) I was just so used to being strung along by brick-and-mortar banks where so much as requesting a role of quarters requires you to take paid time off from work.
-SoFi might as well of just handed me the money at that point!
+The process of getting a loan through SoFi is simple enough, but then again, I am basing this on my experience as a great person who was approved for a great loan (sarcasm noted).
+After creating an account and submitting a few details, such as my annual salary, birthdate, etc., I was immediately pre-approved for a loan amount that was not what I wanted but was still reasonable.
+That was it, though—no waiting, no hassle, nothing.
+You answer a few items, and based on these details, you are pre-approved.
+I understood why it worked so fast (pre-approval and all).
+I was just so used to being strung along by brick-and-mortar banks where so much as requesting a role of quarters requires you to take paid time off from work.
+SoFi might as well have handed me the money at that point!

 Me: I would like to know the status of my loan.

 Customer Service Rep. (CSR): Ok, let me just pull up your information . . . it looks like your loan has been pre-approved and is under review.